-Bhutan, a nation that’s famous for valuing happiness above all else.
-There’s something magical about the Land of the Thunder Dragon, which embraces you completely into its simple yet stunning ways.
-The insanely beautiful Himalayan views, the wholesome climate, the welcoming culture all add up to the experience that is Bhutan.
+Bhutan is a nation that values happiness above all else.
+There is something genuinely special about the Land of the Thunder Dragon, a country that embraces you completely with its simple yet stunning ways.
+The Himalayan views, the wholesome climate, the welcoming culture, it all adds up to an experience that stays with you long after you return home.

 Bhutan Trip - Complete Travel Guide